Small business accounting tools: Meet Receipt Bank

 Should your small business take the Receipt Bank plunge?

 Any smart small business owner knows time is money.
 Time spent on small business accounting can be significant without the right tools and support.
 And that time spent away from servicing clients or making your core business hum is time spent away from generating profit.

-At Orbit Accounting and Tax, we’re big fans of anything that can make our lives easier.
+At The Orbit Group, we’re big fans of anything that can make our lives easier.
 Receipt Bank saves us time and stores our paperwork for us.
 It overcomes common problems like lost and unusable receipts.
 And it fits like a glove with existing programs like Xero without making it hard to use.